CHECK OUT OUR LATEST RELEASE: THE HUMAN QUOTIENT!

 Important Note: In my early years, I assumed the human resource department (for the companies that had one) was competent in dealing with human behavior related to business operations.
 What I learned was that, in general, they were well versed in administration, rules, paperwork, etc... but knew very little if anything about leadership, management, talent management and lacked meaningful business acumen.

 These findings are still very true today!
 What does that mean?
-Not much has changed in 20 years and our new generation of business leaders and their HR counterparts are repeating the mistakes of the past.
+Not much has changed in 20 years and our new generation of business leaders and their HR counterparts are repeating the past.

-As it relates to developing leaders & managers, most companies still do not have an approach or method that is simple, easy to understand and implement and provides consistent results month after month…something any business owner or leader can count on… one that would be in fact predictable.
+As it relates to developing leaders & managers, most companies still do not have an reliable approach or method that is simple, easy to understand and implement and provides consistent results month after month - one that could be predictable.

 Industries from which conventional approaches are derived such as talent management, human resources, leadership & management training, organizational design & development and change management are disjointed, haphazard, typically not business growth focused, lacks business acumen, provides no operational structure or support, inconsistent, lacks continuity, mostly ineffective and wastes a tremendous amount of time and money.